vedi/knowledge-base/src/documents/unity/profile/Profile_GettingStarted.html.md

 2. In the menu bar of the Unity editor go to **Window > Soomla > Edit Settings** and toggle the "twitter" check box.
 Then fill in "Consumer Key" and "Consumer Secret".

 	**NOTE:** "Consumer Key" and "Consumer Secret" are located under "Keys and Access Tokens" of your twitter app.

+###Common

+There is a common option, supported with all providers: `autoLogin`.
+Setting this option makes Soomla to try to log in automatically to this provider, if an user already logged in with it in the previous sessions.

 ##Caveats